 What is their per item limit?

-Look carefully at the dates you are travelling and make sure that your insurance will cover these dates inclusively.
+Look carefully at the dates you are traveling and make sure that your insurance will cover these dates inclusively.
 Failure to do this correctly might mean that your flights would not be covered.

-It is usually only a small fraction of locations in the world are not covered by travel insurance companies and usually these are not the places that tourists want to visit, but you should check that you will be covered in all the places you go.
+Is usually only a small fraction of locations in the world are not covered by travel insurance companies and usually, these are not the places that tourists want to visit, but you should check that you will be covered in all the places you go.
 This includes places that you might be transiting in.

 What activities will you do?